dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/partitioning.md

 ---
-title: Partitioning Assets
+title: Partitioning assets
 description: Learn how to partition your data in Dagster.
-sidebar_label: Partitioning Assets
+sidebar_label: Partitioning assets
 sidebar_position: 30
 ---